 An extra 4 pad modes are accessible via the Shift button.
 This opens up Keyboard, Pad FX 2, Beat Loop, and Key Shift.
 Keyboard and Key Shift allow access to further manipulation of your tracks Key.
 Pad FX 2 opens up another bank of 8 preset FX while Beat Loop offers an alternative to the existing looping controls.

-An extensive array of options makes the Pioneer DDJ 1000 a good controller for those that like control detailed control over their mixes.
+An extensive array of options makes the Pioneer DDJ 1000 a good controller for those that like detailed control over their mixes.
 Plenty of creativity flexibility is on offer and sure to please.

 The Pioneer DDJ 1000 gives DJs a solid selection of connectivity options.